Monaco at the 1992 Summer Olympics

 Monaco participated at the 1992 Summer Olympics in Barcelona, Spain held between 25 July and 9 August 1992.
 The country's participation in the Games marked its fourteenth appearance at the Summer Olympics since its debut in the 1920 Games.

 The Monaco team consisted of two athletes who competed across two sports.
 Christophe Verdino served as the country's flag-bearer during the opening ceremony.
 Monaco did not win any medal in the Games, and has not won a Summer Olympics medal as of these Games.

 Background

 Monaco first participated in Olympic competition at the 1920 Antwerp Olympics, and have participated in most Summer Olympic Games since.
-The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognized by the International Olympic Committee in 1 January 1953.
+The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognized by the International Olympic Committee on 1 January 1953.
 After the nation made its debut in the 1920 Games, this edition of the Games in 1992 marked the nation's fourteenth appearance at the Summer Games.

 The 1992 Summer Olympics was held in Barcelona between 25 July and 9 August 1992.
 The Monegasque team consisted of two athletes who competed across two sports.
 Christophe Verdino served as the country's flag-bearer during the opening ceremony.
 Monaco did not win any medal in the Games, and has not won a Summer Olympics medal as of these Games.